Wood Hall Hotel and Spa: History

 The house was originally a country retreat of the Catholic Vavasour family, which had owned the estate since the early Middle Ages.
-An earlier house by the river was destroyed in the English Civil War.
-The present one was erected about 1750, but soon sold to the Scott family of Leeds, who inhabited it until 1935.
-It then became a boy's prep school, whose alumni included the Yorkshire and England cricketer Len Hutton.
+An earlier house by the river was destroyed in the English Civil War by Cromwell's army and the stones thrown in the river.
+The present one was erected about 1750 and was designed by John Carr.

+It was sold to the Scott family of Leeds, who inhabited it until 1910 when it was leased to a Mr C. M. Watson, a Morley woollen manufacturer.
+In 1918 the family sold Wood Hall to Arthur Crowther Watson, a wealthy woollen manufacturer who lived in Morley.It then became a boy's prep school, whose alumni included the Yorkshire and England cricketer Len Hutton.

 The 190-acre estate was sold in 1966 to the Roman Catholic Diocese of Leeds as a pastoral and ecumenical centre, in which capacity it was visited by Mother Teresa.
 There is still a community of Carmelite nuns in a modern house near Wood Hall.

+In 1910, architects Connon & Chorley of Leeds were commissioned by Mr C. Watson to make some changes to the layout of the Hall.
+It shows that the Hall consisted of a cellar and two floors with a small mezzanine and an attic.